open-sauced/docs/docs/community/100-days-of-oss.md

 1. **Weekly Twitter Spaces:** Join our weekly Twitter Spaces sessions where we discuss open source topics, share insights, and connect with like-minded individuals.
 Follow us on [Twitter](https://twitter.com/saucedopen) to stay updated on upcoming sessions.

-2. **Community Events:** Discover a wide range of events on our community docs page.
+2. **Community Events:** Discover a wide range of events on our [community docs page](https://docs.opensauced.pizza/community/welcome-to-the-community).
 Whether it's hack days, workshops, or office hours, these events provide excellent opportunities to learn, collaborate, and find new projects to contribute to.
-Visit our [community docs page](https://docs.opensauced.pizza/community/welcome-to-the-community) to explore the upcoming events.

 3. **Weekly Contribution Opportunities:** If you're actively looking for open source projects to contribute to, check out the [weekly post](https://dev.to/bekahhw/series/23323) for new contribution opportunities.